Do You Need A Bicycle Odometer? 9 Questions To Help You Decide

 Sunglasses and bike helmet

-Programming a bike computer is a relatively easy task.
-All you have to do is switch it on, open the settings and enter in the relevant information.
-In a basic bike computer, this would mean simply entering the size of your tires, your preferred units of measurement and a couple of others.
+To program an odometer, switch it on.
+Open the settings and enter the relevant information.
+In a basic bike computer, this would mean simply entering the size of your tires, your preferred units of measurement, and a couple of others.

-However in a more advanced cyclocomputers you would also have to enter things like your home location, social media login, height, weight and age among other things.
+However, if you have a more advanced cyclo-computer, you would also have to enter things like your home location, social media log-in, height, weight, and age among other things.
 These would then be used to calculate things like calories burned and power output during your ride.

 Riding fast